doc4d/docs/docs/API/datastoreClass.md

 #### Description

-The `.setAdminProtection()` function <!-- REF #datastoreClass.setAdminProtection().Summary -->allows controlling the access to the [Data Explorer](Admin/dataExplorer.md) on the web admin port<!-- END REF -->.
+The `.setAdminProtection()` function <!-- REF #datastoreClass.setAdminProtection().Summary -->allows controlling the access to the [Data Explorer](Admin/dataExplorer.md) on the [web admin port](Admin/webAdmin.md#http-port)<!-- END REF -->.

-By default when the function is not called, access to the Data Explorer is always granted on the [web admin port](Admin/webAdmin.md#http-port) for the session with `WebAdmin` privilege.

-In some configurations, for example when the application is hosted on a third-party machine, you might want the administrator to access the server configuration, including the [access key](webAdmin.md#access-key) settings, but not to your data.
+By default when the function is not called, access to the Data Explorer is always granted on the administration port for a session with `WebAdmin` privilege.
+In some configurations, for example when the application server is hosted on a third-party machine, you might not want the administrator to be able to view your data, although they can edit the server configuration, including the [access key](Admin/webAdmin.md#access-key) settings.

-In this case, you can call this function to disable the webAdmin Data Explorer access.
+In this case, you can call this function to disable the Data Explorer access on the web admin port.

 > This has no impact on the Data Explorer published on the REST Server (/rest/$lib).